LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/our-own-functions/README.md

 Yuck.

+Clearly it's much nicer to be able to just call the function.
+If only someone had written it for us...

-If noone has written a function for us, we should write it ourselves!
+But the good news is that we can just write it ourselves!

-This saved us a considerable amount of writing, and as these little routines get more and more complicated, the time you save by putting them in functions instead of rewriting them over and over just gets bigger and bigger.
+This saves us a considerable amount of writing, and as these little routines get more and more complicated, the time you save by putting them in functions instead of rewriting them over and over just gets bigger and bigger.

 As an added benefit, the resulting code is far easier to read: as long as we know that `strlen` calculates the length of a string, we can see the idea expressed in the code much easier when it uses `strlen` than when it uses loops, where we’d have to read and understand each loop to understand what they’re doing.